 Students on a J-1 visa are admitted to the United States for a specific period of time.
-This time is called "duration of status,” (the notation D/S is recorded in the student’s passport and and on the I-94 record).
-“Duration of status” means that the student may legally remain in the United States as long as the student’s J-1 status is valid:
+This time is called "duration of status” (the notation D/S is recorded in the student’s passport and and on the I-94 record).
+“Duration of status” means that the student may legally remain in the United States as long as the student’s J-1 status is valid, meaning that:

-When the student arrives in the U.S., either at the airport or another port of entry, US Customs and Border Protection agents grant duration of status to J-l students by entering the date of arrival in the U.S. and the notation "D/S" (Duration of Status) on one or more of the following documents:
+When the student arrives in the U.S., either at the airport or another port of entry, U.S. Customs and Border Protection agents grant duration of status to J-1 students by entering the date of arrival in the U.S. and the notation "D/S" (Duration of Status) on one or more of the following documents:

 Extending your stay

 Although DS-2019 Forms are generally issued for the length of the academic program up to 12 months or longer, some students complete their program of study sooner, within the 9-month academic year.
 Other students need additional time to complete their studies beyond the program end date indicated on the DS-2019.
 In this case an extension of the DS-2019 may be possible if you are continuing as a student in the same or a similar educational activity.

 Please note that extensions must be requested and approved through the ISSC at least 30 days before the end date on the current DS-2019.
 If a student fails to request a Program Extension before the current DS-2019 expires, the student will not be eligible for the extension and may have to file for reinstatement with the Department of State.